 The ski terrain has plenty to offer all standards and there are many activities available for non-skier too, making it a great base for one and all.
 With one of the longest seasons in the Alps, Val d’Isère welcomes winter guests from the end of November through to early May.

 The original village dates back to the eleventh century and has continued to grow ever since.
 In more recent years traditional building materials have been favoured once again, so the resort as a whole is becoming prettier year on year.
-There are a wide selection of hotels and chalets to suit all size groups and budgets.
+There is a wide selection of hotels and chalets to suit all size groups and budgets.

 There are a number of satellite villages based outside of the main resort, with a free local bus service connecting these and the ski area throughout the day and well into the night.